-The DVLP will work with local groups in restoring and protecting listed buildings and key environmental sites.
-The impact and importance of industry on the landscape will be highlighted through a range of surveys and community projects.
-Grants will be provided to supported local community groups in helping deliver the aims and objectives of the DVLP.
-Projects will be supported across the area with an emphasis on developing sustainable skills and activities so that the DVLP has an impact beyond its lifetime.
-What is clear to all involved is that the Dearne Valley Landscape Partnership is an exciting and innovative opportunity for the Dearne Valley that will have a long term impact.
+The DVLP worked with local groups restoring and protecting listed buildings and key environmental sites.
+The impact and importance of industry on the landscape were highlighted through a range of surveys and community projects.
+Grants were provided to support local community groups in helping deliver the aims and objectives of the DVLP.
+Projects were supported across the area with an emphasis on developing sustainable skills and activities so that the DVLP would have an impact beyond its lifetime.
+What became clear to all involved was that the Dearne Valley Landscape Partnership was an exciting and innovative project for the Dearne Valley.

 Development of the DVLP

-The DVLP is managed by the Museums and Heritage Service of Barnsley Council.
-The Council are the lead partner in a broad partnership that includes Rotherham Council and Doncaster Council, RSPB Old Moor, the Environment Agency, Natural England, the Garganey Trust and others.
-It’s aim is to protect preserve and enhance the heritage and landscapes of the Dearne Valley and it builds on over 10 years of work by this wide range of partners.
+The DVLP was managed by the Museums and Heritage Service of Barnsley Council.
+The Council were the lead partner in a broad partnership that included Rotherham Council and Doncaster Council, RSPB Old Moor, the Environment Agency, Natural England, the Garganey Trust and others.
+It’s aim was to protect preserve and enhance the heritage and landscapes of the Dearne Valley and it built on over 10 years of work by this wide range of partners.

 A Stage 1 application was submitted in February 2012 and the partnership were informed in July 2012 that their application, despite stiff competition had been successful and was awarded a Stage 1 pass.
 This meant that £89,500 was set aside by HLF for the scheme in order to develop a full Stage 2 application.
 Whilst this did not guarantee funding, it was an indication of positive support.